greenelab/deep-review/all-sections.md

 predicting drug response is the use of protein structure to predict drug interactions and drug bioactivity through CNN [@Z7fd0BYf].
 Since CNNs leverage spatial relationships within the data, this particular deep learning framework is well suited to the problem.
-Drug discovery and drug "repurposing" are two other hot topics.
-Aliper et al. used transcriptomic data to predict which drugs might be repurposed for other diseases through deep fully connected neural networks
-[@EMDwvRGb].
-In a similar vein, Wang et al. used restricted boltzman machines (RBM) to predict drug molecular targets [@1AU7wzPqa].
+Drug repositioning is another active area of research.
+Aliper et al. used transcriptomic data to predict which drugs might be repurposed for other diseases through deep neural networks [@EMDwvRGb].
+Similarly, it was shown that restricted Boltzmann machines (RBM) can be combined into deep belief networks (DBNs) to predict novel drug - target interactions and formulate drug repositioning hypotheses [@1AU7wzPqa; @oTF8O79C].
+Finally, deep learning is also being succesfully used to prioritize chemicals in the early stages of drug discovery for new targets [@xPkT1z7D].

 ## Deep learning and patient categorization